gongahkia/ooe/README.md

-# ooe
+# `ooe`

 ## Why the name?

-One of my Uni friends once informed me, "ooe".
+One of my friends once shared it with me, as a warning.

 ## What is ***ooe***?